Fuzzy dark matter dynamics in tidally perturbed dwarf spheroidal galaxy satellites: Results

 In figure~\ref{fig:x_vx_correlations_A}, we show how the correlations between spatial coordinates and velocity coordinates vary with time, both for the massless test-particles in an FDM potential and for CDM particles.
 Around the time of pericentre, the response is almost identical for the two cases.
 However, the evolution after the tidal force has subsided ($t \gtrsim 200~\Myr$) is dramatically different.
 The CDM phase-mixes quickly into a new steady state; this is expected, given that the relaxation time of such a system is on the order of the CDM particles' crossing time (in this case the crossing time is roughly 100~Myr, see section~\ref{sec:discussion} for further discussion).
 Conversely, the FDM soliton does not experience such phase-mixing, but instead continues to oscillate.
 While the test-particles themselves would also phase-mix quickly in a stationary gravitational potential, the FDM potential they inhabit continues to reverberate, dragging the test-particles along.

 The non-zero correlation between a spatial coordinate and its time-derivative, such as the $(x,u)$-correlation, is the signature of a distribution that is either expanding or contracting---what is commonly referred to as a breathing mode.
-These correlations are even stronger for test-particles with a lower initial energy.
+If we select test-particles with a lower initial energy, as described at the end of appendix~\ref{app:more_results}, then these correlations become even stronger.
 The correlations become stronger still if we mask the innermost region by making also a lower cut in radius or projected radius (e.g. by imposing $1<r/\kpc<3$).

 The results of this particular simulation, with a persistent breathing mode which also manifests itself on the test-particles, is applicable also in scenarios with weaker tidal perturbations.
 If we decrease the tidal force amplitude, we see similar structures for CDM, FDM, and test-particle distributions, only less pronounced.